Words Starting with E-H

 - Federal Perkins Loans: contact the Penn State Student Financial Services at 814-865-0461 for specific information on repayment, deferment, and forbearance

-- Federal Direct Stafford Loans: contact the U.S. Department of Education at 800-848-0979 or your Stafford Loan servicer for specific information on repayment, deferment, and forbearance
+- Federal Direct Subsidized and Unsubsidized Loans (formerly Stafford Loans): contact the U.S. Department of Education at 800-848-0979 or your loan servicer for specific information on repayment, deferment, and forbearance

 - Federal Direct Parent PLUS Loan: Parents may contact the U.S. Department of Education at 800-848-0979